lov3rick/translator_channel_bot/README.md

 # Telegram Translator Channel Bot 🤖

-A simple Telegram bot for posting bilingual content to your Telegram channel with language toggle buttons.
+A Telegram bot that lets you post bilingual (RU ↔ EN) content in your channel and switch languages with a single inline button.
-Built with [aiogram 3](https://docs.aiogram.dev/en/latest/), supports text, photo, and video posts.
+Built on aiogram 3, works with text, photos, and videos.

 ---

 ## 🚀 Features

-- Admin sends posts in Russian and English.
+- One-step workflow – send a Russian post, the bot auto-translates it to English.
-- Bot publishes Russian version to the Telegram channel.
+- Preview dialog – bot shows the English draft and asks: ✅ Send • ✏️ Edit • ❌ Cancel.
-- Toggle button switches between 🇷🇺 Russian and 🇬🇧 English versions.
+- Inline toggle – subscribers can switch between 🇷🇺 RU and 🇬🇧 EN versions in-place.
-- Supports:
+- Rich media – supports:
-  - Text messages
+- Pure text
-  - Photo with caption
+- Photos with captions
-  - Video with caption
+- Videos with captions
-- Posts saved to SQLite database.
+- SQLite persistence – every post is stored locally.
-- Can run as a systemd service on Ubuntu server.
+- Ready for production – run it as a systemd service on Ubuntu.

 ---